Ir0n2/Watch_Dogs_tools/README.md

 How to run:

-cd goPerch
+-cd goPerch

-go run email.go
+-go run email.go

 You got 3 options: